yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing.rst

 This mod allows you to read and write from a MMC/SD card.
 This is awesome as it can literally give you 555 time the storage space.
 You can now have over one gigabyte of memory to store and run programs from, store packet logs, etc etc..
 It's not a very hard mod to do, unless you have something other than a wrt54g version 2 or 3.
 If thats the case, please read on, as I go over how I ported this mod to my version 3.

 === Installing on a wrt54g version 2 ===
-''The following is the guide from http://kiel.kool.dk by Rasmus Rohde and Mads Ulrik Kristoffersenon about installing an MMC/SD card reader/writer in a wrt54g version 2, with added commentary where I feel is appropriate''
+''The following is the guide from [http://kiel.kool.dk:27 kiel.kool.dk] by Rasmus Rohde and Mads Ulrik Kristoffersenon about installing an MMC/SD card reader/writer in a wrt54g version 2, with added commentary where I feel is appropriate''

 This project is for people who would like to add a little storage to their Linksys WRT54G router besides the builtin 4MB flash ram.
 What we will do is connect an SD card reader to some of the GPIO pins of the CPU found inside the Linksys and with the help of a little driver we can use as a block device from Linux.
 This means that if you compile your kernel for the Linksys with e.g. support for MSDOS partitions and VFAT you will be able to mount, read, write, partition and so on your normal SD cards.
 The speed obtainable for reading and writing seems to be about 200 KB/s.